tcoyze/node-librarycloud-api/README.md

 ## Usage

-*Currently, only the Item API is available.

-*The API is not intended to be used to acquire Harvard data sets in their entirety.
+* The API is not intended to be used to acquire Harvard data sets in their entirety.
 Not only is that an inefficient way to gather the data, it can also have an adverse affect on the performance of the API for others.
 Note also that the data sets are available for bulk download here: http://openmetadata.lib.harvard.edu/bibdata

 ```javascript
 // Initialize